Talks & Training

 20. My Childhood with autism – This is a talk about Alex’s childhood, back in the days when he found the world a horrifying place.
 He also talks about the therapy he received.

 21. My disabilities and me – This is a talk where Alex speaks about his autism as well as his other conditions including ADHD and Dyspraxia.
 He speaks about how each condition affects his others.

 22. Making Autistic children feel welcome – Tips and advice on what steps can be taken to help make the classroom a good environment for autistic children.

 23. Opening doors. enhancing lives, it isn’t just about ramps.

 23. Peaks and pitfalls of the autism adventure : In this talks Alex talks about the experience of growing up and entering into adult life.
-He covers four main areas transition, education, employment and support.
+Alex delivers a lively humorous honest account of his experience of growing up Autistic.
+Alex is keen to stress that he is not an inspiration rather he has achieved despite the barriers he has faced.